 Some of our directors, executive officers and their affiliates invest personal funds directly in trust accounts that we manage.
-For the three months ended March 31, 2019 and 2018, we recorded trust fees from these accounts of \$78,000 and \$95,000, respectively.
-There was \$78,000 and \$84,000 due from these accounts as of March 31, 2019 and December 31, 2018, respectively.
+For the three months ended June 30, 2019 and 2018, we recorded trust fees from these accounts of \$84,000 and \$92,000, respectively.
+For the six months ended June 30, 2019 and 2018, we recorded trust fees from these accounts of \$162,000 and \$187,000, respectively.
+There was approximately \$84,000 due from these accounts as of June 30, 2019 and December 31, 2018.

 The Company engages in transactions with its affiliates in the ordinary course of business.
 Westwood International and Westwood Management provide investment advisory services to the Westwood Funds®, and Westwood International provides investment advisory services to the UCITS Fund.
 Certain members of our management serve on the board of directors of the UCITS Fund, and we have capital invested in three of the Westwood Funds®.
 Under the terms of the investment advisory agreements, the Company earns quarterly fees paid by clients of the fund or by the funds directly.
 The fees are based on negotiated fee schedules applied to assets under management.
 These fees are commensurate with market rates.
-For the three months ended March 31, 2019 and 2018, the Company earned approximately \$820,000 and \$1.2 million, respectively, in fees from the affiliated funds.
+For the three months ended June 30, 2019 and 2018, the Company earned approximately \$805,000 and \$1.1 million, respectively, in fees from the affiliated funds.
+For the six months ended June 30, 2019 and 2018, the Company earned approximately \$1.6 million and \$2.3 million, respectively, in fees from the affiliated funds.
 These fees do not include fees paid directly to Westwood International by certain clients invested in the UCITS Fund that have an investment management agreement with Westwood International.
-As of March 31, 2019 and December 31, 2018, \$311,000 and \$295,000, respectively, of these fees were outstanding and included in "Accounts receivable" on our Condensed Consolidated Balance Sheets.
+As of June 30, 2019 and December 31, 2018, \$313,000 and \$295,000, respectively, of these fees were outstanding and included in "Accounts receivable" on our Condensed Consolidated Balance Sheets.

-As discussed in Note 4 "Investments," the Company made a strategic investment in an equity position of a private company during 2018.
+As discussed in Note 4 "Investments," the Company made a strategic investment in a private company during 2018.
 We previously entered into a separate agreement with this private company to implement portfolio management and digital solutions products.
-For the three months ended March 31, 2019 and 2018, we incurred approximately \$132,000 and \$75,000, respectively, in expenses payable to this company, which are included in "Information technology expenses" on our Condensed Consolidated Statements of Comprehensive Income.
+For the three months ended June 30, 2019 and 2018, we incurred approximately \$448,000 and \$530,000, respectively, in expenses payable to this company.
+For the six months ended June 30, 2019 and 2018, we incurred approximately \$580,000 and \$605,000, respectively, in expenses payable to this company.
+These expenses are included in "Information technology expenses" on our Condensed Consolidated Statements of Comprehensive Income.